 - Sprinkles (It tastes like Funfetti!)

-- You could even take it in a spicy direction and try this Sweet and Spicy Popcorn Mix.
+- or you could even take it in a sweet AND spicy direction with this Sweet and Spicy Popcorn Mix.

 Of course, you can also swap the white chocolate for milk or semi sweet chocolate, but this is one (very rare) occasion I prefer white chocolate over dark.